David-OConnor/pyflow/README.md

 package name, eg `pypackage install matplotlib` simply adds that requirement before proceeding.
-Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database (dependency requirements).
-A dependency graph is built using a cached database online.
-They're downloaded using pip, verified using hashes, and the exact versions usedare stored in a lock file.
+Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database.
+We use `pydeps`, which is built specifically for this project, due to inconsistent dependency information stored on `pypi`.
+A dependency graph is built using this cached atabase.
+This tool downloads and unpacks wheels from `pypi`, or builds wheels from source if none are availabile.
+It verifies hashes, and the exact versions usedare stored in a lock file.

 Important caveat: There appears to be no way install multiple versions of a package simultaneously without renaming them; this is a factor when encountering incompatible sub-dependencies.
-Perhaps this can be sorted around through behind-the-scenes renaming and import-line edits.
+Perhaps this can be sorted around through behind-the-scenes renaming and import-line edits, but for now may result in unresolvable trees.

 ## Why?
 Using a Python installation directly when installing dependencies can become messy.